 We are often asked if Christians should support raising taxes to feed and help the poor.
 Is it biblical to pay taxes to help others?

 In the video above we make the case that there is no scriptural support for a government to tax people to feed, clothe, or assist the poor.

 We believe it’s the responsibility of the church.

 Nowhere in scripture did Jesus call his followers to rely on the government to help the needy.

-In fact, Jesus literally stated out of politics.
+In fact, Jesus literally stayed out of politics.

 It seems that some think the Government is more caring and giving than Christians.
 Not so.

 But, when you continually raise taxes on those that do have the financial ability to help the needy, well, you hinder their ability to give.

 As Christians, when we give directly, 100% of the money goes to help the needy.

 Also, Jesus made the following statement: